VideoOrion: Tokenizing Object Dynamics in Videos: Experiments

 We can see that all our models outperform the baselines on all evaluation metrics.
-Notably, VideoOrion-Ref shows good zero-shot performance, with a small amount of referring data involved in the instruction tuning stage.
-Moreover, following the same training procedure as Artemis with the finetuning stage, VideoOrion-Ref-FT and VideoOrion-Ref-FT$+$ achieve significantly better results.
-This demonstrates that the object tokens convey accurate object semantics so that the model can clearly capture the features of targets.
-Furthermore, our model provides an approach that enables Video-LLMs to possess both general video understanding and video-based referring capabilities.
+Notably, \textit{VideoOrion-Ref} shows good zero-shot performance, with only a small amount of referring data involved in the MM instruction tuning stage.
+With additional finetuning following \citep{qiu2024artemis}, \textit{VideoOrion-Ref-FT} and \textit{VideoOrion-Ref-FT$+$} achieve significantly better results.
+This result validates that object tokens effectively encode accurate object semantics, enabling the model to identify the target object.
+Moreover, our approach equips Video-LLMs with a unified interface for improved general video understanding and referring capabilities.